 Paul Brett (drums and percussion) plays in a range of jazz and world music bands, and is a mainstay of Afro Fusion band Yaaba Funk.

 Rav Neiyyar (tabla) is a powerhouse percussionist who has shared the stage globally with the likes of Lauryn Hill, Snoop Dogg, and Page & Plant.
-His deep musical knowledge and curiosity has taken him from bhangra to and classical Indian music through to cutting edge contemporary sounds.
+His deep musical knowledge and curiosity has taken him from bhangra and classical Indian music through to cutting-edge contemporary sounds.